aperullo/grayskull/kubernetes/k8s_deploy_guide.md

 ## Prerequisites

+### Cluster prerequisites

-A number of vms to act as nodes.
+- A number of vms to act as nodes.
-Clone the [Kubespray repo](ttps://github.com/kubernetes-sigs/kubespray) and go through installation and set up instructions.
-This will require setting up ansible (an automated deployment tool).
-Kubespray is a tool for setting up kubernetes nodes and connecting them to a cluster, automating nodes with production-grade settings.
-When using Kubespray use Centos for all K8s nodes.
+- When using Kubespray use Centos for all K8s nodes.
-Firewall on the nodes will need to be off, or set up to allow only the correct ports `sudo systemctl stop firewalld`
+- Firewall on the nodes will need to be off, or set up to allow only the correct ports `sudo systemctl stop firewalld`
+- (Optional) AWS command line tool through an account for provisioning nodes.

 Run the git command to load the submodule:
 `git submodule update --init --recursive`

+### Local machine prerequisites

+- Ansible version `2.7.10`
+- Hashicorp terraform

 ## Process

+### Provision the virtual machines

+If your aws command line tool is set up, you can navigate to `kubernetes/terraform.`

+1. `terraform plan`.
+Verify the plan looks as you expect
+2. `terraform apply`.
+Provision the VMs.
+3. `scripts/generate_inventory > ../ansible/inventory/myinv.ini`.
+Create an ansible inventory to be used later
+4. `scripts/generate_ssh_config > /tmp/ssh_config`.
+Create a temporary set of ssh credentials for you and ansible to use on the VMs
+5. `eval $(ssh-agent)`
+6. `ssh-add ~/.ssh/grayskull-admin`

 ### Deploy Kubernetes

-The first step is to deploy kubernetes itself, which is the orchestrator.
+The next step is to deploy kubernetes itself, which is the orchestrator.
 We accomplish this via kubespray, which sets up a production-ready cluster given an inventory.

 An example inventory is available in `kubernetes/ansible/inventory/ma.ini` for use.
 Otherwise you will need to set up the ansible inventory with the proper node names and addresses.
+Or if you used terraform you can use the script mentioned above.

-1. From inside the root of the kubernetes directory, run the ansible playbook with
+1. From inside the root of the `kubernetes/ansible` directory, run the ansible playbook with

 ```
-> ansible-playbook -i <inventory_settings> -b -e '{kubeadm_enabled: True}' ansible/playbooks/kubespray/cluster.yml
+> ansible-playbook -i <inventory_settings> -b playbooks/kubespray/cluster.yml
 ... *********************************************************************************************************************************************************************************************************************************************************************
 localhost                  : ok=1    changed=0    unreachable=0    failed=0    skipped=0    rescued=0    ignored=0
 node1                      : ok=436  changed=73   unreachable=0    failed=0    skipped=622  rescued=0    ignored=0